exonum/exonum/services/configuration/doc/testnet-api-tutorial.md

     1. *actual* config contains the node-sender's public key in `validators` field, as specified in `from` field of vote transaction.
-The `from` field is determined by public key of node whose `postvote` endpoint is accessed for signing the transaction on the maintainers behalf.
+The `from` field is determined by public key of node whose `postvote` endpoint is accessed for signing the transaction on the maintainer's behalf.

     1. `previous_cfg_hash` in the config propose, which is referenced by vote transaction, is equal to hash of *actual* config.